briandfoy/briandfoy.github.io/_posts/2020-01-30-battling-ahrefsbot.md

 RewriteRule .* - [F,L]
 {% endhighlight %}

-That went going for a couple of hours.
-Next, I blocked them at the Cloudflare level with a User-Agent based firewall rule.
+That went for a couple of hours, and I'll come back to this later because this had another problem on my side.
+Next, I blocked them at the Cloudflare level with a User-Agent based firewall rule:

 ![Cloudflare fireawall rule](/images/ahrefsbot-firewall-rule.png)

+Now none of these requests reached my server, but I could watch in it the Cloudflare logs.
 The crawling went on for another hour or so before it started to back off.
-Then it switched IP blocks for a couple of checks, switched back to the original block, then switching to another, new block.
-Once it figured it that I was blocking it, it stopped trying.
+Then it switched IP blocks for a couple of checks, switched back to the original block, then switched to another, new block.
+Once it figured it that I was blocking it, it stopped trying that hard.
+I'd see a couple of requests an hour.

 ## It goes on

-Even though I'd stopped "AhrefsBot", I was still getting similar traffic:
+Even though I'd stopped "AhrefsBot", I was still getting similar traffic from other agents (mostly coming out of the Dutch provider [AS39572](https://ipinfo.io/AS39572)):

 {% highlight text %}
 173.245.52.221 - - [30/Jan/2020:12:52:17 -0500] "GET /search/